Show Schedule | Testimonials | bestingems@gmail.comEmail | Phone614-742-7466| Login| Signup

 approaching 3700°F (2050°c) melting point of corundum with iron and titanium oxides to create blue stones and

 chromium to create red stones.
-Beryllium diffusion is newer corundum treatment that results in a wide range of colors.
+Beryllium diffusion is a newer corundum treatment that results in a wide range of colors.

 Including pinkish-orange (padparadscha), orange, yellow, red, and blue.